-Undoubtedly, “Polish Pieces” is one of the most outstanding and brilliant works by Hans van Manen.
-This rich ensemble choreography, performed to the vibrant music of modern Polish composer Henryk Mikolaj, creates fresh dance combinations showing the exciting game of lines.
+Undoubtedly, “Polish Pieces” may be considered one of the most outstanding works by Hans van Manen.
+This rich ensemble choreography, performed to the vibrant music of modern Polish composer Henryk Mikolaj Górecki, creates fresh dance combinations striking with exciting game of lines.

-Twelve dancers in colorful costumes run into one another on the stage, they create incredible kaleidoscope of images, feelings and shapes contrasting with initially given rest points that start development of new themes.
+Twelve dancers in colorful costumes run into one another on the stage, they create incredible kaleidoscope of images, feelings and shapes contrasting with unexpected rest points that give start to the development of new themes.
 The two sensual and lyric pas de deux are particularly remarkable in this ballet; it looks like the calm before the storm.

-Men in yellow and orange, women in blue and purple are like shades of day and night, like contrasts between the summer and winter – they are faced with each other, like weather fronts - they radiate powerful energy on the grey background covered with dark figures.
+Men in yellow and orange, women in blue and purple remind the shades of day and night, the contrasts between summer and winter.
+Faced with each other, like weather fronts, they radiate powerful energy on the grey background.